SceneVariables

 default: True

-This setting specifies whether to use a two-stage writing process for images.
+Specifies whether to use a two-stage writing process for images.
 In two-stage writing, the image is first written to a temporary location and then moved to the final location.
 This approach significantly reduces the risk of output data corruption due to an unexpected render process termination.

 The directory where the temporary files are stored is defined by the "tmp_dir" scene variable.